kailash-manasarovar/statement/docs/timeline/2023/december.md

 ### Chat with the American Matthew

 - The (apparently) American account [`@Matthew49200183`](https://x.com/Matthew49200183) has been following me [since August](august.md#matthew).
-- I detail some of his more [interesting tweets](november.md#matthew) in the November 2023 chapter, particularly with regards to associated conspiratorial activity from teachers, staff, and adult students at the conservatory of Dénia.
+- I detail some of his more [interesting tweets](november.md#matthew) in the November 2023 chapter, particularly with regards to associated conspiratorial activity from teachers, staff, and adult students at the conservatory of Denia.
 - We DM when I'm in my hotel in Madrid after he posts triggering romance language and references to Batman (one of the hypno-memes commonly used).

 [![Batman](../../content/tweets/december-2023/batman-kneads.png)](https://x.com/Matthew49200183/status/1736259282029473849)